5 Tips for Productivity at Work or Business

 Apply rituals such as regular breaks grounded in the "Ultradian rhythm" explained by Schwartz and McCarty (2007) 90- to 120-minute cycles during which our bodies slowly move from a high-energy state to a recovery period.
-Some signals that your body will manifest that it needs a recovery period are relentless, hunger, and difficulty concentrating.
+Some signals that your body will manifest as needing a recovery period are relentless hunger and difficulty concentrating.
 Having control of your emotions and a heightened awareness of how your body cycle and feelings change throughout your workday ensures a proactive effort towards renewing your energy by cultivating positive emotions and allowing breaks to diffuse negative emotions and decrease productivity.

-Take advantage of technology- While technology can be overwhelming, the right type of technology can positively impact your productivity.
+Take advantage of technology- While technology can be overwhelming, the correct type of technology can positively impact your productivity.

-The use of technology includes, but is not limited, to automation tools, calendar apps, group chats, remote technology capabilities.
-The same way that technology has allowed for family and friends to connect seamlessly, regardless of distance.
-Technology has allowed for collaboration and networking to be done seamlessly and instantaneously despite the distance, time, and even a worldwide pandemic.
+The use of technology includes, but is not limited to, automation tools, calendar apps, group chats, and remote technology capabilities.
+In the same way, technology has allowed family and friends to connect seamlessly, regardless of distance.
+Technology has permitted collaboration and networking seamlessly and instantaneously despite the space, time, and worldwide pandemic.
 The array of apps, software, and devices are endless.
-In the beginning, it will take some investigation and time to examine all the options, but it is time well invested once you have a seamless sales and work life-cycle in place that allows for you to dedicate time to things that matter the most.
+In the beginning, it will take some investigation and time to examine all the options, but it is time well invested once you have a seamless sales and work life-cycle that allows you to dedicate time to things that matter the most.

 Also, know when you can delegate responsibilities or hire help.
 Some examples of hiring help include a virtual assistant (VA) that can manage your customer service calls, social media marketing, email marketing, etc.

 Cultivate self-discipline- Become more decisive on your intentions by not allowing your concentration to linger in activities that don't align with your goals.
-Some of the behaviors that can negatively impact your productivity are impulses, temptation, and lack of willpower to see through the hard times.
-Social media has fed into the notion of comparing your efforts and results to the competition or your peers.
+Some behaviors that can negatively impact productivity are impulses, temptation, and lack of willpower to see through the hard times.
+Social media has fed into comparing your efforts and results to the competition or your peers.
 You will have to acknowledge your weakness and shortcoming and own up to them to counteract them with positive action and focus on pushing through your comfort zone.

 Know your capabilities, flaws, and strengths and prepare a plan to serve yourself better, ensuring a productive day without sacrificing your well-being.